 If you or your loved ones suffered from a pancreatic or cardiovascular disorder or any other adverse reaction after taking Onglyza, contact our attorneys today for a free consultation.
 There is no obligation, and we are here to assist you with expert legal advice on a 24/7 basis.

 Several clinical trials pointed out that the use of saxagliptin is associated with a life-threatening risk of heart failure.
-This side effect is so severe that in April 2016, the FDA changed the medication’s label to add a new warning after a safety review was issued.
+This side effect is so severe that in April 2016, Onglyza received an FDA warning that changed the medication’s label to add a new warning after a safety review was issued.
 14 out 15 members of the Endocrinologic and Metabolic Drugs Advisory Committee voted in favor of the updated label, while the last member of the board recommended a full product recall since he deemed it too dangerous for the U.S. market.

 On October 2013, a first study published in the New England Journal of Medicine found a 27 percent increase in heart failure hospitalizations in diabetic patients who took the DDP-4 inhibitor.
 Data analyzed included more than 16,000 subjects from the SAVOR TIMI-53 trial, which was funded by AstraZeneca and Bristol-Myers Squibb.
-Two large systematic meta-analyses published in 2014 confirmed the risk, which may even be greater in some sub-populations of patients [6, 7].
+Two large systematic meta-analyses published in 2014 confirmed the risk, which may even be greater in some sub-populations of patients.

 Gibson v.
 AstraZeneca Pharmaceuticals LP

-Currently, only individual litigations have been filed against AstraZeneca, thus, no Class Action litigation is available.
+Currently, only individual lawsuits have been filed against AstraZeneca’s medication Onglyza, thus, no Class Action litigation is available.
 On the other hand, since most mass tort proceedings are still very recent, no Multidistrict litigation has been consolidated yet.
 An MDL is usually centralized in order to eliminate any delay in the pretrial discovery phase and avoid conflicting rulings from different judges.

-Litigations filed against drugs with properties similar to Onglyza ones like Victoza, Byetta, Januvia, Nesina and Janumet have already been centralized in a Multidistrict Litigation in the Southern District of California over seen by the U.S. District Judge Anthony J. Battaglia.
+Litigations filed against drugs with properties similar to saxagliptin ones like Victoza, Byetta, Januvia, Nesina and Janumet have already been centralized in a Multidistrict Litigation in the Southern District of California overseen by the U.S. District Judge Anthony J. Battaglia.
 All those drugs have been associated with a risk of pancreatic cancer and pancreatitis, and many patients complained in courts through the country alleging that the manufacturers of these drugs did not properly warn the public about this risk.
 Although Onglyza is not officially part of this list, it is possible that new cases of pancreatic disorders where this DPP-IV inhibitor may have had a causative role are included among the about 800 allegations in the MDL no. 2452 due to the pharmacological similarities.